 The short answer is 'almost never'.
 All civil servants who work close to Ministers feel very strongly that they have a duty to obey those who have been properly elected to form a government.
 Who are they to judge whether a policy is truly dreadful, when it has been properly publicised and appears to be supported by a majority of Parliamentarians?
 This is even more true when a policy has been included in the manifesto on which a new government has been elected.
 Officials should point out any negative and other unintended consequences of a manifesto policy, but their principal responsibility is to help Ministers fulfill the promises on which they were elected.

-The Windrush crisis was another good example.
+The Windrush crisis was perhaps a good example of officials carrying out a policy about which they had serious concerns.
 It arose because duly elected Ministers mandated a deliberately ‘hostile environment’ for undocumented immigrants.
-Home Office policy officials were not the only ones warned that this would lead to undocumented British citizens being caught up in the enforcement activity and so unable to access non-emergency health care and higher education, and would be denied re-entry to the UK if they travelled abroad on other passports.
-It was for one or more of the other three 'Estates' - HM Opposition in Parliament, the media, and maybe the courts, to challenge the policy if they felt it was wrong - and it is to the credit of the media that they eventually did so.
+Home Office policy officials were not the only ones who warned that this would lead to undocumented British citizens being caught up in the enforcement activity and so unable to access non-emergency health care and higher education, and would be denied re-entry to the UK if they travelled abroad on other passports.
+But it was for one or more of HM Opposition in Parliament, the media, and maybe the courts, to challenge the policy if they felt it was wrong - and it is to the credit of the media that they eventually did so.
 The system worked, eventually, without civil servants appearing to turn on the Prime Minister and Home Secretary.
 As Adam Wagner correctly surmised: